 Security BSides Las Vegas 2025

-Securing AI Infrastructure: Lessons from Cyberattacks, Espionage, and Insider Threats Against Other Critical Sectors
+Securing AI Infrastructure: Lessons from National Cybersecurity Strategies and Attacks Against Other Critical Sectors

 2025-08-04 , Siena

-As artificial intelligence becomes a pillar of economic and strategic power, AI labs are emerging as the next high-value targets for espionage.
+As artificial intelligence becomes a pillar of economic and strategic power, AI labs are emerging as the next high-value targets for espionage and cyberattacks.
 State and corporate actors have compromised other critical sectors, such as semiconductors, aerospace, and biotechnology, for decades to steal trade secrets and shift global advantage.
-In this talk, we present findings from a new analysis of over 200 historical cyber and non-cyber espionage incidents across various industries.
-By mapping attack patterns, ranging from insider threats to IP theft, to the realities of AI infrastructure, we demonstrate how the same vulnerabilities now apply to AI labs, particularly around sensitive assets such as model weights, training pipelines, and proprietary data.
-Drawing from these cross-sector case studies, the talk distills actionable lessons for AI organizations and introduces a tailored threat evaluation framework.
-We also demonstrate how AI-related IP theft differs from other sectors due to the extraordinary potential for economic and strategic power gains, which is likely to heighten the incentives of attackers and increase the risk to AI organizations.
+Leading voices are now starting to question the security of AI-related infrastructure.
+In this talk, we discuss findings from over 200 previous cyber and espionage incidents across various industries, shedding light on how and where the risks apply to the supply chain of AI models.
+We discuss the most feasible attack patterns toward sensitive assets such as model weights, training pipelines, and proprietary data.
+Then, we distill actionable lessons to mitigate the most pressing threats.
+We also demonstrate how AI-related IP theft differs from other sectors due to the extraordinary potential for economic and strategic power gains, which heighten the incentives of attackers and increase the risk to AI organizations.

 Dr. Fred Heiding is a research fellow at the Harvard Kennedy School’s Belfer Center.
 His work focuses on computer security at the intersection of technical capabilities, business implications, and policy remediations.
 Fred is a member of the World Economic Forum's Cybercrime Center, a teaching fellow for the Generative AI course at Harvard Business School, and the National and International Security course at the Harvard Kennedy School.
 Fred has been invited to brief the US House and Senate staff in DC on the rising dangers of AI-powered cyberattacks, and he leads the cybersecurity division of the Harvard AI Safety Student Team (HAISST).
 His work has been presented at leading conferences, including Black Hat, Defcon, and BSides, and leading academic journals like IEEE Access and professional journals like Harvard Business Review and Politico Cyber.
 He has assisted in the discovery of more than 45 critical computer vulnerabilities (CVEs).
 In early 2022, Fred got media attention for hacking the King of Sweden and the Swedish European Commissioner.